 You are required to pay your fees for the year no later than Week 1 in the term in which you commence study or seven days after the actual start date of your course if this is later.
-We recommend you contact your college to check payment arrangements.
+You should visit your college's website to check payment arrangements.

 Payments and refunds FAQ

 Who do I pay fees to?

 Course fees are payable to your college (check payment arrangements as these can differ from college to college) except for a small number of courses delivered by Saïd Business School and the Department for Continuing Education which collect fees direct.
 Fees for courses with a modular structure are usually paid direct to the department.
 If you are a Home/EU undergraduate and you have taken out a UK government tuition fee loan, this will be paid direct to the University.
 Your college may ask for evidence of the loan.

 When do I have to pay my fees?